 - Preview the content of the game with your students.
 Review the resources on the "Teach this Mission" menu, especially the "Content Advisory" and "History to Know Before You Play" for guidance on what you may need to discuss with your students to ensure they are emotionally prepared and have the contextual information they need to play. - Help your students log into the game.
 They will need access to the Mission US website, the username you have assigned them, and the class password.
 When they login the first time, the site will ask them to provide their first name and last initial. - Decision Tracker: Distribute a Decision Tracker handout before the class begins each section of the curriculum.
-The instructions change on the handout for each section of the game. - Exit Tickets: Let students know that they will encounter Exit Ticket questions to assess their knowledge after Parts 1 and 3 and again at the end of the mission.
+The instructions change on the handout for each section of the game. - Exit Tickets: Let students know that during the first time they play through the game, they will encounter Exit Ticket questions to assess their knowledge after Parts 1 and 3 and again at the end of the mission.
 During game play, Exit Ticket questions must be completed before moving on to the next part.
+Also explain to students that you will review their performance on Exit Tickets on your teacher dashboard as a way to track their progress and understanding of key historical concepts in the game.